Preliminary Discourse to the Encyclopedia of Diderot: Part II

 Part two of the book provides the reader with an account of the progress of human knowledge in the sequence of memory, imagination and reason.
 This sequence is different from the one described in Part I, where the sequence is memory, reason, and imagination.
-It is the sequence a mind left in isolation or the original generation follows whereas in Part II he describes the progress of human knowledge in the centuries of enlightenment that started from erudition, continued with belles-lettres, and reached to philosophy.
+It is the sequence a mind left in isolation or the original generation follows whereas in Part II he describes the progress of human knowledge in the centuries of enlightenment that started from erudition, continued with belles-lettres, and reached philosophy.

 Instead of writing in terms of general ideas, d'Alembert provides the dates, places and people responsible for the progress of literary works since the Renaissance leading up to his date.
 One key example is René Descartes, who the author lauds as both an excellent philosopher and mathematician.
 His application of algebra to geometry, also known as the Cartesian coordinate system, provided an excellent tool for the physical sciences.
 He focuses on the importance of ancient knowledge and the ability to understand and build on it.
 Reference is made that concepts of knowledge could not have advanced as quickly had there not been ancient works to imitate and surpass.
 He also clarifies that there can be disadvantages to the ability to retrieve information from the past.
 Noted in the text is the lack of improvement in philosophy in comparison to other advancements due to the ignorant belief that ancient philosophy could not be questioned. d'Alembert claims that it would be ignorant to perceive that everything could be known about a particular subject.
 Additionally, he makes an attempt to show how individuals could free their minds from the yoke of authority.
 His use of deductive logic provides a more philosophical base for the existence of God.
 He makes clear that all sciences are restricted as much as can be to facts and that opinion influences science as little as possible. d'Alembert states that philosophy is far more effective at the analysis of our perceptions when the "soul is in a state of tranquility", when it is not caught up in passion and emotion (96).
 He believes that the philosopher is key in furthering the fields of science.
 The philosopher must be able to stand back and observe science and nature with an impartial eye.
 Furthermore, the importance of science and the advancements of such intellects as Francis Bacon, Isaac Newton, Descartes, John Locke and others are explained.